An overview of HPC User Documentation

 - Recharge: charged at a minimal recharge rate, roughly at $0.01/SU

-In order to gain access to the Lawrencium cluster, you must have a user account.
+You must have a user account to gain access to the Lawrencium cluster.
 Request a User Account and Submit User Agreement

 You’ll need to generate and enter a one-time password each time that you log in.
 You’ll use an application called Google Authenticator to generate these passwords, which you can install and run on your smartphone and/or tablet.
-For instructions on setting up and using Google Authenticator, see Multi-Factor Authentication
+For instructions on setting up and using Google Authenticator, see Multi-Factor Authentication.
+Once you have your PIN+OTP set up you can login to cluster using a ssh client of your choice or Linux/Mac terminal as ssh $email@example.com.
+You will be prompted to enter your password.
+Enter your PIN+OTP without any spaces.
+For example if your pin is 0123 and OTP is 456789, then you will type it as 0123456789.
+Note that the characters won’t appear on the screen.

 Data Movement and Storage